Bayes linear kinematics in a dynamic Bayesian survival model: Survival analysis

 In this paper we investigate the application of Bayes linear kinematics and Bayes linear Bayes models in survival analysis, specifically a proportional hazards model with piecewise constant hazards.
 Survival analysis is concerned with modelling the time elapsed, known as the survival time, until some event occurs.
 For convenience we shall refer to the event as ``death''.

 The survival time $t$ of an individual is a realisation of a random variable $T$.
 Associated with $T$ is a survival function $ S(t)=\Pr(T\geq t), $ a probability density function $ f(t) $ and a hazard function $ h(t)=f(t)/S(t). $ Censoring of observations is a common feature of survival data.
-In right censoring all that is known is that the survival time $t>c$ for some value $c$, in left censoring this condition is $t<c$ and in interval censoring $c_{1}<t<c_{2}$, for some values $c_{1},c_{2}$.
-In this paper we assume that the censoring is non-informative.
+In right censoring all that is known is that $t>c$ for some value $c$, in left censoring this condition is $t<c$ and in interval censoring $c_{1}<t<c_{2}$, for some values $c_{1},c_{2}$.
+In this paper we consider only right censoring, which is the most common type, and assume that the censoring is non-informative.
 That is, the survival time $T$ is independent of the mechanism which causes an observation to be censored.
 Further information on Bayesian survival analysis can be found in \cite{Kle97} and \cite{Ibr01}.